IlijaMihajlovic/Networking-with-REST-API-calls-and-URLSession-Unit-Tests-and-Data-Persistence-in-Core-Data/README.md

   ![alt text](https://github.com/IlijaMihajlovic/Networking-with-REST-API-calls-and-URLSession-Unit-Tests-and-Data-Persistence-in-Core-Data/blob/master/Images/searchAndPullToRefresh.png)

-* On the other side there is the currently put in motion pull to refresh functionality that download or reloads the data if necessary.
+* On the other side there is the currently put in motion pull to refresh functionality that downloads or reloads the data if necessary.

 ___